| |

 job, though, and I lay back against a rock, feeling at least satisfied

+enough to drift into sleep.
 Suddenly, a searing pain lanced through my head, as

 though something were tearing apart my mind and stitching it back